Connect to a Kafka cluster

 <?xml version="1.0" encoding="UTF-8"?><project xmlns="http://maven.apache.org/POM/4.0.0"xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd"><modelVersion>4.0.0</modelVersion><groupId>com.example</groupId><artifactId>app</artifactId><packaging>jar</packaging><version>1.0</version><properties><maven.compiler.source>1.8</maven.compiler.source><maven.compiler.target>1.8</maven.compiler.target></properties><dependencies><dependency><groupId>org.slf4j</groupId><artifactId>slf4j-simple</artifactId><version>2.0.7</version></dependency><dependency><groupId>com.fasterxml.jackson.core</groupId><artifactId>jackson-databind</artifactId><version>2.14.2</version></dependency><dependency><groupId>org.apache.kafka</groupId><artifactId>kafka-clients</artifactId><version>3.4.0</version></dependency></dependencies><build><finalName>${project.artifactId}-${project.version}</finalName><sourceDirectory>src</sourceDirectory><resources><resource><directory>src</directory></resource></resources><plugins><plugin><groupId>org.apache.maven.plugins</groupId><artifactId>maven-assembly-plugin</artifactId><executions><execution><goals><goal>attached</goal></goals><phase>package</phase><configuration><descriptorRefs><descriptorRef>jar-with-dependencies</descriptorRef></descriptorRefs><archive><manifest><mainClass>com.example.App</mainClass></manifest></archive></configuration></execution></executions></plugin><plugin><groupId>org.apache.maven.plugins</groupId><artifactId>maven-jar-plugin</artifactId><version>3.1.0</version><configuration><archive><manifest><mainClass>com.example.App</mainClass></manifest></archive></configuration></plugin></plugins></build></project> -

-Use the connection example for a consumer:
+Use the following connection example for a consumer:

-src/com/example/App.javapackage com.example;import java.util.*;import org.apache.kafka.common.*;import org.apache.kafka.common.serialization.StringDeserializer;import org.apache.kafka.clients.consumer.*;public class App {private static final String HOST = "<host>:<port>";private static final String TOPIC = "<topic_name>";private static final String USER = "<user_name>";private static final String PASSWORD = "<password>";public static void main(String[] args) {String jaasCfg = String.format("org.apache.kafka.common.security.scram.ScramLoginModule required username=\"%s\" password=\"%s\";", USER, PASSWORD);String deserializer = StringDeserializer.class.getName();Properties props = new Properties();props.put("bootstrap.servers", HOST);props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "earliest");props.put("group.id", "example");props.put("key.deserializer", deserializer);props.put("value.deserializer", deserializer);props.put("security.protocol", "SASL_PLAINTEXT");props.put("sasl.mechanism", "SCRAM-SHA-512");props.put("sasl.jaas.config", jaasCfg);Consumer<String, String>consumer = new KafkaConsumer<>(props);consumer.subscribe(Arrays.asList(new String[] {TOPIC}));while (true) {ConsumerRecords<String, String> records = consumer.poll(100);for (ConsumerRecord<String, String> record: records) {System.out.println(record.value());}}}}pom.xml:
+src/com/example/App.javapackage com.example;import java.util.*;import org.apache.kafka.common.*;import org.apache.kafka.common.serialization.StringDeserializer;import org.apache.kafka.clients.consumer.*;public class App {private static final String HOST = "<host>:<port>";private static final String TOPIC = "<topic_name>";private static final String USER = "<user_name>";private static final String PASSWORD = "<password>";public static void main(String[] args) {String jaasCfg = String.format("org.apache.kafka.common.security.scram.ScramLoginModule required username=\"%s\" password=\"%s\";", USER, PASSWORD);String deserializer = StringDeserializer.class.getName();Properties props = new Properties();props.put("bootstrap.servers", HOST);props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "earliest");props.put("group.id", "example");props.put("key.deserializer", deserializer);props.put("value.deserializer", deserializer);props.put("security.protocol", "SASL_PLAINTEXT");props.put("sasl.mechanism", "SCRAM-SHA-512");props.put("sasl.jaas.config", jaasCfg);Consumer<String, String>consumer = new KafkaConsumer<>(props);consumer.subscribe(Arrays.asList(new String[] {TOPIC}));while (true) {ConsumerRecords<String, String> records = consumer.poll(100);for (ConsumerRecord<String, String> record: records) {System.out.println(record.value());}}}}Specify:

 -

-Use the connection example for a producer:
+Use the following connection example for a producer:

 src/com/example/App.javapackage com.example;import java.util.*;import org.apache.kafka.common.*;import org.apache.kafka.common.serialization.StringSerializer;import org.apache.kafka.clients.producer.*;public class App {private static final String HOST = "<host>:<port>";private static final String TOPIC = "<topic_name>";private static final String USER = "<user_name>";private static final String PASSWORD = "<password>";public static void main(String[] args) {String jaasCfg = String.format("org.apache.kafka.common.security.scram.ScramLoginModule required username=\"%s\" password=\"%s\";", USER, PASSWORD);String serializer = StringSerializer.class.getName();Properties props = new Properties();props.put("bootstrap.servers", HOST);props.put("acks", "all");props.put("key.serializer", serializer);props.put("value.serializer", serializer);props.put("security.protocol", "SASL_PLAINTEXT");props.put("sasl.mechanism", "SCRAM-SHA-512");props.put("sasl.jaas.config", jaasCfg);Producer<String, String> producer = new KafkaProducer<>(props);try {producer.send(new ProducerRecord<String, String>(TOPIC, "key", "message")).get();producer.flush();producer.close();} catch (Exception ex) {System.out.println(ex);producer.close();}}}Specify: